One of the Oldest Traditions in Tuscany and Arezzo

 The Joust is held twice every year – on the third Saturday in June and on the first Sunday in September in Arezzo's beautiful Piazza Grande.
 Festivities start a week earlier when the captains take an oath, draw the sequence in which they'll charge and practice throughout the week in the evenings.

 Dates in June and September

-Two dates: the first is on the 3rd Saturday in June and the second on the 1st Sunday in September and both take place in Arezzo's beautiful Piazza Grande.
+Two dates: the first is on the 3rd Saturday in June (4th on some years, check official site below for confirmation of dates) and the second on the 1st Sunday in September and both take place in Arezzo's beautiful Piazza Grande.

 You can view a more detailed program on the official site here.